univention/univention-keycloak-app/docs/troubleshooting.rst

 .. highlight:: console

-When you encounter problems with the operation of the :program:`Keycloak` app, this chapter providers information where you can look closer into and to get an impression about what is going wrong.
+When you encounter problems with the operation of the :program:`Keycloak` app, this chapter provides information where you can look closer into and to get an impression about what is going wrong.

 .. _app-log-files: